Bi-Level Online Provisioning and Scheduling with Switching Costs and Cross-Level Constraints: Regret Analysis and Budget Guarantee

 Lemma~\ref{thm:bdope_main} provides a \emph{high-probability} regret guarantee for the lower-level scheduler under an \emph{episode-varying} budget sequence $\{b_k\}_{k=1}^K$, which is crucial for coupling with the upper-level provisioning decisions.
 The bound scales as $\tilde{\mathcal O}(\sqrt{K})$, i.e., the average per-episode suboptimality decays as $\tilde{\mathcal O}(1/\sqrt{K})$.
 This $\sqrt{K}$ dependence is optimal and matches the canonical statistical rate for learning under unknown Markov dynamics.
 The dependence on $\gamma$ makes explicit a fundamental \emph{safety-learning tradeoff}. $\gamma$ is the minimum safety slack that allows the algorithm to enforce a pessimistically inflated constraint (to guarantee feasibility under uncertainty) while still retaining room for exploration.
 When $\gamma$ is small, safe learners must behave conservatively, so a blow-up with $1/\gamma$ is unavoidable~\cite{shi2023nearsafe,roknilamouki2025provably}.
 Finally, the $T^3$ factor is characteristic of finite-horizon optimistic exploration with extended-LP-based planning.
 It reflects that estimation errors compound along length-$T$ trajectories and that additional factors appear when enforcing constraints pessimistically while maintaining optimism.
+Please see Appendix~\ref{thm:bdope_main_1} for the complete proof of Lemma~\ref{thm:bdope_main}.

 \begin{proof}[Proof sketch of Lemma~\ref{thm:bdope_main}] The proof follows an optimism-in-the-face-of-uncertainty argument together with pessimism for the constraint, but adapted to a time-varying budget $b_k$.